 Linear Equations and Basic Algebra

-Linear equations represent straight lines on a graph and follow the general form ax + b = c, where a, b, and c are constants.
+A linear equation represents a straight line when graphed and is commonly expressed in the form ax + b = c, where a, b, and c are constants.

 Summary